Protecting the consumer's right to choose alternatives for simplicity, dignity, and economy in funeral arrangements

 "As members of the baby boom generation plan final services for their parents or themselves, they bring new consumer expectations and fewer attachments to churches, traditions or organ music—forcing funeral directors to be more like party planners, and inviting some party planners to test the farewell waters."

-Interesting quick statistic from the article: it says 2 million Americans each year are "buried" by funeral homes (I expect this includes those cremated), "at a price tag of $13 billion."
-That's $6,500, on average, right at ten times the FCAI member price for minimal services from our cooperating mortuary.
+Interesting statistic from the article: it says 2 million Americans each year are "buried" by funeral homes (I expect this includes those cremated), "at a price tag of $13 billion."
+That's $6,500, on average, nearly ten times the FCAI member price for minimal services from our cooperating mortuary.

 Bannock Pride casket-makers Marcia Racehorse-Robles and Dave Robles were featured in the summer 2006 Idaho Arts Quarterly from Boise Weekly.
 The story describes the efforts to reclaim traditional funeral practices, as well as their artistry.